OCA/l10n-brazil/l10n_br_account_payment_mode/README.rst

 Brazil Account Banking - Payments Mode
 ======================================

-This module provide an mode payment for payment orders.
+This module provides a mode for payment orders in Brazil.

 Installation
 ============